We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 You cannot get high from vaping pure CBD because it’s non-intoxicating.
 Although full-spectrum vape juice does contain 0.3% or less THC, this amount isn’t enough to cause any mind-altering effects.

-Having said that, if you’re extremely sensitive to THC and take a large dose of a full-spectrum CBD e-liquid, it’s possible to feel a little high.
-However, that’s unlikely to happen for the vast majority of people.
+However, if you’re extremely sensitive to THC and take a large dose of a full-spectrum CBD e-liquid, it’s possible to feel a little high.
+But that’s unlikely to happen to most people.

 Aside from that, vaping CBD carries the same health risks as vaping regular e-liquids.
 There’s some evidence that the ingredients used in vape products are toxic and that vaping may increase your risk of cardiovascular issues (3,4,5).